senuido/stash-scanner/doc/configuration.md

   - **Rate:** currency rate as retrieved from API
   - **Override:** override to modify the rate, leave empty
   - **Effective rate:** actual currency chaos rate (rate after override is applied)

+Note the API might not provide a rate for extremely rare currency such as mirrors/eternal orbs.
+This can create false alerts because their rate will default to 0.
+To avoid that, provide an estimated price using an override, such as `50 ex` or whatever you see fit.

 ## Filters
 Item filters are configured using the filter editor. for specific information on filters, view the filter guide.